• Our Impact

 Out of the five, three are from the New Patriotic Party (NPP) and two from the National Democratic Congress (NDC), data The Fourth Estate obtained from the Audit Service through a right to information request shows.

-The defaulters are Deputy Majority leader, Kweku Ricketts Hagan; Majority Chief Whip, Rockson-Nelson Etse Kwami Dafeamekpor, on the NDC side with Deputy Minority leader, Patricia Appiagyei; First Deputy Minority Chief Whip, Habib Iddrisu and Second Deputy Minority Chief Whip, Jerry Ahmed Shaib on the NPP side.
+The defaulters are Deputy Majority leader, Kweku Ricketts Hagan; Majority Chief Whip, Rockson-Nelson Etse Kwami Dafeamekpor, on the NDC side, and Deputy Minority leader, Patricia Appiagyei; First Deputy Minority Chief Whip, Habib Iddrisu and Second Deputy Minority Chief Whip, Jerry Ahmed Shaib on the NPP side.

 The Fourth Estate’s analysis of the data shows that the five leaders have been inconsistent with their declarations.